jasontread/s3-sync2/README.md

 ## Usage

 This script uses the following options and arguments.
 Some may also be set using environment variables (uppercase/underscored values).
-The scripy does not daemonize - it will run continually until terminated.
+The script does not daemonize - it will run continually until terminated.

 ```